rjcommand/FISH_6002_major_assignment/README.md

 MED (Mediterranean) | X | X | X | X | X | X | X | X | X |

 ### Gear groups
 The primary gear groups used to capture each species, defined based on its weight in overall catches by decade.
+An "X" indicates a species is regularly captured with a given gear group.

 Gear group | ALB | BET | BFT | BUM | SAI | SKJ | SWO | WHM | YFT |
 -----------|-----|-----|-----|-----|-----|-----|-----|-----|-----|